📚

 Representing Solution Composition

-Molarity (M) is formally defined as the number of moles of a solute dissolved in one liter of solvent.
-Thus, the formula for molarity is M = moles of solute/liters of solution, hence the unit of molarity mol/L. For example, if we have a solution that contains 24 moles of HCl dissolved in 2L of water, the molarity is 24/2 = 12, or 12 M HCl as is commonly written.
+Molarity is formally defined as the number of moles of a solute dissolved in 1 liter of solvent.
+Thus, the formula for molarity is M = moles of solute/liters of solution, or mol/L. For example, if we have a solution that contains 24 moles of HCl dissolved in 2L of water, the molarity is 24/2 = 12, or 12M HCl as is commonly written.

 Forming a Solution

-There are a few steps to forming a solution and each requires a certain amount of energy:
+There are a few steps to forming a solution and each requires a certain amount of energy.

 1. Expand the solute (separate the solute into individual components)